friedenberg/r-sum-/resume.md

 - Improved speed of spell-corrected search results from 700ms to 300ms.
 Led A/B test to prove conversion win.
-- Designed and built Ship, an internal tool that ingests GitHub data and automates app deployments across iTunes&nbsp;Connect, Google&nbsp;Play, email, and Slack.
-Maintains an audit trail, isolates credentials, and is SOX compliant.
+- Designed and built Ship, a SOX-compliant internal tool that automates app deployments across GitHub, iTunes&nbsp;Connect, Google&nbsp;Play, email, and Slack.
-- Developed holiday search and browse experience for native apps allowing API-side control of native client experience.
-- Designed and implemented user timezone setting to ensure push notifications are delivered at locale-appropriate times, improving user experience, and reducing push notification unsubscribes.
+- Designed and implemented user timezone setting ensuring notifications are delivered at appropriate times, improving UX, and reducing unsubscribes.
 - Interviewed entry-level software engineer and engineering intern candidates

 # Other Experience